-Assuming 15% of sediment yield is bedload.
+2 Assuming 15 percent of sediment yield is bedload.

-S\is the ratio of sediment supply With-Project to that of sediment supply Without-Project; dimensionless.
+3 Sis the ratio of sediment supply With-Project to that of sediment supply Without-Project; dimensionless.

-Though Our House Diversion Dam stores significant sediment from upstream, it was estimated that 7,333 to 15,000 cubic yards (cu yds) of material was passed during the 1986 flood (EBASCO and Envirosphere 1986).
-Assuming 62 lbs/ft (0.837 tons/ yd, Dendy and Champion 1978), there was an addition of between about 6,100 to 12,600 tons in 1986.
+4 Though Our House Diversion Dam stores significant sediment from upstream, it was estimated that 7,333 to 15,000 cubic yards (cu yds) of material was passed during the 1986 flood (EBASCO and Envirosphere 1986).
+Assuming 62 pounds (lbs)/cu ft (0.837 tons/cu yd, Dendy and Champion 1978), there was an addition of between about 6,100 to 12,600 tons in 1986.
 No estimates of sediment passed were made following other storms.
 An average of the lower and upper estimates is assumed and an annual input is estimated.